KeishiIshihara/CNN_Classifiers/readme.md

-# CNN Classifier with Keras
+# Classifiers with CNNs in Keras
 For better understanding Convolutional Neural Networks for classification tasks by implementing appropreate model using Keras.
 Train on MNIST dataset from scrach, and on dogs vs. cats dataset by adopting VGG19 model with weights pretrained on ImageNet dataset.